 By the age of 3 to 4 months, an infant's eyes should be able to focus on small objects and the eyes should be straight and well-aligned.
 A 6-month-old infant should be able to focus on objects both near and far.

-Strabismus usually appears in infants and young children up to age 6, and most often by the time a child is 3.
+Strabismus usually appears in infants and young children, and most often by the time a child is 3 years old.
 However, older children and even adults can develop strabismus.
 The sudden appearance of strabismus, especially with double vision, in an older child or adult could indicate a more serious neurologic disorder.
 If this happens, call your doctor immediately.

 A condition called pseudostrabismus (false strabismus) can make it appear that a baby has crossed eyes when in fact the eyes are aiming in the same direction.
-Pseudostrabismus can be caused by extra skin covering the inner corners of the eyes, a wide nose, or eyes that are close together.
+Pseudostrabismus can be caused by extra skin covering the inner corners of the eyes and/or a flat nasal bridge.
 As the baby's face develops and grows, the eyes will no longer appear crossed.